Imagine you went to a shopping mall and you wanted to purchase a gold wrist watch.

 What was the ultimately price?

-Your Eternal life—The God kind of life.
+Then, his resurrected life became your eternal life—The God kind of life.

 How did he pay the ultimate price?
 He died!
 It was a huge price.